agilesingapore/2014/sponsors.md

         </div>

         <div class="bio col-md-9">
-          <p>J.P.
-Morgan's Corporate & Investment Bank is a global leader across banking, markets and investor services.
-The world's most important corporations, governments and institutions entrust us with their business in more than 100 countries.
-With US$18.9 trillion of assets under custody and US$369.1 billion in client deposits*, the Corporate & Investment Bank provides strategic advice, raises capital, manages risk and extends liquidity in markets around the world.
-Further information about J.P.
-Morgan is available at <a target=_blank href="http://www.jpmorgan.com">www.jpmorgan.com</a></p>
-		  *As at 30 June, 2013
+          <p>JPMorgan Chase & Co.
+(NYSE: JPM) is a leading global financial services firm with assets of $2.5 trillion and operations worldwide.
+The Firm is a leader in investment banking, financial services for consumers and small businesses, commercial banking, financial transaction processing, and asset management.
+A component of the Dow Jones Industrial Average, JPMorgan Chase & Co. serves millions of consumers in the United States and many of the world's most prominent corporate, institutional and government clients under its J.P.
+Morgan and Chase brands.
+Information about JPMorgan Chase & Co. is available at <a target=_blank href="http://www.jpmorgan.com">www.jpmorgan.com</a></p>
         </div>
     </div>